 Neither the Episcopal church nor the parish of St. Bede’s is new to the complicated and often halting journey of seeing, naming and rooting out the racism that has been part of our movement since its beginning.
-In the Summer of 2020, our country is having what seems to be a moment of clarity about the legacy and perseverance of racism.
+In the Summer of 2020, our country entered into a moment of clarity about the legacy and perseverance of racism.
 What about us?
-Is this an inflection point, a point where we will individually and collectively choose (or choose again) to see, name, and root out racism in a renewed and sustained way?
+Has this been an inflection point, a point where we individually and collectively choose (or choose again) to see, name, and root out racism in a renewed and sustained way?

-Many of us are working through the many resources we are finding online--booklists, calls to action, opportunities to demonstrate or sign petitions or give money.
-At this time, we can also be especially grateful for what the Episcopal tradition offers us.
+Many of us continue working through the many anti-racism resources we find--booklists, calls to action, opportunities to demonstrate or sign petitions or give money.
+We can also be especially grateful for what the Episcopal tradition offers us.

-Inspired by a conversation with one of the parents of small children here at St. Bede’s, our staff has begun gathering Episcopal resources to call us, inform us, challenge us, form us, and keep us on the long journey of ending and healing racism.
-Each week St. Bede’s will offer a short resource for us to consider on our own journeys to healing racism in our personal lives, in our congregation and faith tradition, in our community and country, and in our world.
+Inspired by a conversation with one of the parents of young children here at St. Bede’s, our staff has gathered Episcopal resources to call us, inform us, challenge us, form us, and keep us on the long journey of ending and healing racism.
+St. Bede’s offers these short resources for us to consider on our own journeys to healing racism in our personal lives, in our congregation and faith tradition, in our community and country, and in our world.

 Seeing My Skin--Peter Jarrett-Schell